-The purpose of this Part is to guide all developments in the methods of managing water within the City of Botany Bay.
+The purpose of this Part is to guide all developments in the methods of managing water.
 It provides objectives and controls in relation to stormwater management, water sensitive urban design (WSUD) and water quality.

 3G.1.1 Land to which this Part Applies